vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/IDE Configuration/Visual Studio Code Configuration.md

 Ensure you have followed all of the configuration steps listed [here](https://code.visualstudio.com/docs/other/unity).
 Where it mentions the External Tools preferences, these are **in Unity**.
-Ensuring the [.Net 4.7.1 Targeting Pack](https://dotnet.microsoft.com/download/dotnet-framework/net471) is installed is also required.
+The [.Net 4.7.1 Targeting Pack](https://dotnet.microsoft.com/download/dotnet-framework/net471) must also be installed.

 ---
 Ensure the [Visual Studio Code Editor](https://docs.unity3d.com/Manual/com.unity.ide.vscode.html) package is installed in UPM.